 A summary of our ongoing clinical trials can be found below

-Clinical trials are a part of a carefully planned and legally required process to move from the identification of a potential new drug in the laboratory to market availability.
-Our ongoing clinical trials in infectious diseases are outlined below.
+Clinical trials are a part of a carefully planned and legally required process to move a potential new drug from the discovery process through to market availability.
+Our ongoing clinical trial programs are outlined below.

-Our Phase 3 program includes an additional study to determine the safety of ridinilazole as compared to vancomycin, the current standard of care for CDI, in adolescents 12 through 17 years of age.
+Our Phase III program includes an additional study to determine the safety of ridinilazole as compared to vancomycin, the current standard of care for C. difficile infection, in adolescents 12 through 17 years of age.
 The trial is expected to enroll approximately 40 patients.

 For more information for patients, visit www.ricodifycdiff.com.